Retail and entertainment

 Since opening, our engineers undertook various commissions for refurbishment of Oasis Food Court and other on-site leisure facilities, including the 11 screen Warner Brothers cinema.

-Our office in Edinburgh have undertaken design for a retail and entertainment centre in Leith, Scotland and the overall master planning of infrastructure to the area development plan.
-The scheme has been developed on a brown field former dockyard site.
+Our office in Edinburgh has undertaken the design for a retail and entertainment centre in Leith, Scotland and the overall master planning of infrastructure to the area development plan.
+The scheme has been developed on a brownfield former dockyard site.

-The retail centre is a three level linear mall providing a GLA of 48,000sqm, with restaurants, cinema and entertainment centre at third floor level, and a high quality multi-level food court.
+The retail centre is a three-level linear mall providing a GLA of 48,000sqm, with restaurants, a cinema and entertainment centre on the third floor, and a high-quality multi-level food court.